 - Teach the baby to sleep independently

 For a start, it is necessary to teach your baby to fall asleep independently.
 It will help the baby to fall asleep alone and for a longer time.
 When your baby learns to fall asleep independently, it helps fall back to sleep naturally after briefly waking up during sleep time.
 Otherwise, the baby will resort to crying without any particular need.
 In the process, a lot of sleep time elapses.
 When you teach your baby to fall asleep independently, it becomes easier to drift back to sleep in the night.
 As a result, the baby sleeps for a longer and better time.
 With the use of a routine sleep schedule, help your baby fall into a state of drowsiness, lay down while still awake, and gradually drift to sleep.
-Falling asleep independently and on quality, mattress warehouse will help your baby sleeper for longer.
+Falling asleep independently and on quality bed from mattress warehouse will help your baby sleeper for longer.

 - Develop a sleep time routine